 If you want to ensure you’re getting the right amount of super and not paying more in tax than you have to, this list is for you.

-I’m yet to hear anyone say they get a thrill from filling out forms or love reading long documents full of financial mumbo jumbo, but there’s likely to be a bit of that when you land your first full-time job.
+You’re probably yet to hear anyone say they get a thrill from filling out forms or that they love reading long documents full of financial mumbo jumbo, but there’s likely to be a bit of that when you land your first full-time job.

 What you need to know